ElemeFE/element/examples/docs/en-US/message-box.md

   }
 </script>
 ```
 :::

 ### Customization

 Can be customized to show various content.

-:::demo The methods mentioned above are repackagings of the `$msgbox` method. and this example calls `$msgbox` method directly, it uses the `showCancelButton` attribute, which is used to display cancel button. besides we can use `cancelButtonClass` to add a custom style and `cancelButtonText` to customize the button text for it, The Confirm button also has the same fields, and a complete list of fields is provided in the field descriptions at the end of the text.
+:::demo The three methods mentioned above are repackagings of the `$msgbox` method.
+This example calls `$msgbox` method directly using the `showCancelButton` attribute, which is used to indicate if a cancel button is displayed.
+Besides we can use `cancelButtonClass` to add a custom style and `cancelButtonText` to customize the button text.
+The confirm button also has these fields.
+A complete list of fields can be found at the end of this documentation.

 ```html
 <template>